 The Majority of the Counseling Center Services are free and confidential.
 There is small fee for psychiatric services.
 The most frequently requested services are individual and couple counseling.
 Career and academic counseling comprise 16% of the counseling services offered.
 In addition, the Center offers consultation, outreach, and group services.
-Some recent group offerings have been GLBT Conversation Hour, Disability Support Groups for men and for women, and a Self-Esteem Development group.
+Some recent group offerings have been GLBT Conversation Hour, Process groups, and a Women's Support group.
 On-going workshop series have been on Stress Management, Assertiveness, and Relationships.
 Frequently requested outreach presentations are on Time Management, Test Anxiety, Stress Management, Anger Management, Self-Esteem, and Eating Disorders/Healthy Weight Management.
-Once a year, the Center provides campus-wide screenings for depression and anxiety.
+Once a year, the Center provides campuswide screenings for depression and anxiety.